Gingerbread Crinkle Cookies are a nicely spiced chewy cookie with crisp edges and crunchy icing-like crinkle coating perfect for Christmas!

+Gingerbread Crinkle Cookies are a nicely spiced chewy cookie with crisp edges and crunchy crinkle coating.
 A perfect festive treat with a glass of milk for the big guy during his busy night.
 Or, even better with a cup of coffee or spiced tea the next morning.

-A simple to make cookie, the magic of these festive little cuties lies in their powdered sugar crackle.
 Not only for looks, when the sugar melts the final cookie is covered with an icing-like coating.
-Although it is pretty *insta-worthy* with it’s contrast between dark gingerbread cookie and stark white sugar.
-Okay, maybe it’s for looks and taste 😉
+Although the contrast between dark gingerbread cookie and stark white sugar is very stunning.

-- preheat oven to a low temp of 325 degrees Fahrenheit which helps prevent the powdered sugar from melting too much
+- Preheat oven to a low temp of 325 degrees Fahrenheit which helps prevent the powdered sugar from melting too much.

-- whisk dry ingredients to combine
+- Whisk dry ingredients to combine.

-- beat butter and sugars until light and fluffy
+- Beat butter and sugars until light and fluffy.

-- add egg yolks and molasses
+- Add egg yolks and molasses.

-- beat in dry ingredients until combined
+- Beat in dry ingredients until combined.

-- shape into ½″ balls using a scoop and drop directly into sugar in order to maintain as many cracks and lines as possible do not roll with hands
+- Shape into ½″ balls using a scoop and drop directly into sugar in order to maintain as many cracks and lines as possible do not roll with hands.

-- coat with granulated sugar and a generous amount of powdered sugar
+- Coat with granulated sugar and a generous amount of powdered sugar.

-- bake until just cooked through but still very soft and remove immediately to cooling racks.
-Cookies will look underdone but will continue to harden as they cool
+- Bake until just cooked through but still very soft and remove immediately to cooling racks.
+Cookies will look underdone but will continue to harden as they cool.

-- enjoy!
+- Enjoy!

 Customize it!